 Where can I see Koalas and Kangaroos?

-Everyone who goes to Australia wants to see our unique, cute, and furry wildlife, especially koalas and kangaroos.
+Everyone who goes to Australia wants to see our unique, cute, furry wildlife, especially Koalas and Kangaroos.
 So in this blog post, I’ll tell you a bit more about these iconic Australian creatures and where you can see Koalas and Kangaroos on your Australia vacation.
 After all, not all wildlife experiences in Australia are made equal!
-Depending on where you go and what you want to do there, you can experience these animals in several different ways.
+Depending on where you go and what you want to do there, you can experience these Australian animals in several different ways.

 What are Koalas and Kangaroos in Australia?

 Is a Koala a bear?

 Koalas bears aren’t bears — just like kangaroos aren’t rabbits.
 They’re both marsupials, which means they’re mammals who carry their young in a pouch on the front of their bodies.
 In Australia, they are just known as Koalas.

 Where in Australia can I find Koalas and Kangaroos in the wild?

 You can either see koalas and kangaroos in their natural habitat or in a wildlife park (which is like a zoo but tends to have rescued animals in a more open setting).

 For animals in the wild, your best bet is Kangaroo Island.
 This is a large island about the size of Puerto Rico that lies off the southern coast of Adelaide in South Australia.
-True to its name, Kangaroo Island is chock full of Australian wildlife and offers the best chance of spotting not only koalas and kangaroos but many other Australian marsupials as well.
+True to its name, Kangaroo Island is chock full of Australian wildlife and offers the best chance of spotting koalas, kangaroos, and many other Australian marsupials.

-If your schedule or budget doesn’t allow a trip to Kangaroo Island, then you could also consider doing a day tour on the Great Ocean Road outside Melbourne through the Cape Otway National Park.
-Head out from the city to the hinterlands with a specialist guide to show you the hidden pockets like the Kennett River Koala Walk formerly known as Grey River Road where wild koalas can be found.
+If your schedule or budget doesn’t allow a trip to Kangaroo Island, you could also consider doing a day tour on the Great Ocean Road outside Melbourne through the Cape Otway National Park.
+Head out from the city to the hinterlands with a specialist guide to show you the hidden pockets like the Kennett River Koala Walk, formerly known as Grey River Road, where wild koalas can be found.
 However, there are no guarantees of seeing Koalas in the wild — remember, wild animals don’t always stick to the schedule!